06 Aug Does High Blood Pressure ( Hypertension) Prevent Me From Having Dental Implants?

-High blood pressure occurs when your arteries undergo an increase in blood presure persistently, which may continue for a prolonged period.
-This condition is also known as hypertension, and it makes it more difficult for your heart to pump sufficient amount of blood to be transported to various parts of the body.
+High blood pressure occurs when your arteries undergo an increase in blood presure persistently.
+This condition is also known as hypertension.
+This makes it difficult for the heart to pump enough blood to different parts of the body.
 When your heart beats, blood is pumped through your arteries and brought to the entire body for nourishment.
 However, each time your blood pressure becomes elevated, the heart finds it more difficult to pump.
 Unfortunately, most cases of high blood pressure does not come with any symptoms.
-Thus, it is best to identify any occurences of this condition as it can result to coronary heart disease and cardiovascular disorders.
+Therefore, it is best to identify the occurrence of this condition.
+It can lead to coronary heart disease and cardiovascular disorders.

 To determine if you are suffering from high blood pressure, it is best to have a clearer understanding of what the normal level is.
 Basically, if your blood pressure is under 120/80, it is still considered within normal range.
-The systolic measurement (120) is the peak pressure in your arteries while the diastolic measurement (80) is the minimum amount of pressure in your arteries.
-Once your blood pressure reaches 120/80 up to 139/89, this means you are having prehypertension or a high risk of hypertension.
+The systolic measurement (120) is the peak pressure in your arteries.
+The diastolic measurement (80) is the minimum amount of pressure in your arteries.
+Once your blood pressure reaches 120/80 up to 139/89, this means you are having prehypertension or hypertension.
 If you go beyond these ranges, you are already suffering from hypertension or high blood pressure.

 Before you decide to get dental implants, it is important to understand any risks you may have of getting hypertension.
 After all, managing the after-effects dental implantation may require you to take certain medications.
-For instance, since anxiety may cause an increase in blood pressure, you may be advised by your doctor to take medications to minimize stress that can make you anxious.
+For example, anxiety can cause an increase in blood pressure.
+Therefore, your doctor may advise you to take medication to minimize the stress that causes anxiety.
 These drugs should not create any contradicting or adverse effects to your anti-hypertension medications.

-In addition, come medicines for blood pressure management can lead to dry mouth or an alteration in your sense of taste.
+Some medicines for blood pressure management can lead to dry mouth or an alteration in your sense of taste.
 Calcium channel blockers also result to some swelling of your gum tissue, and this may impact your chewing.
-Having an overgrown tissue in your gum may also make it tougher for you to clean your teeth along the gum line, which may cause you to visit your dentist more frequently to prevent dental concerns.
+If you have overgrown tissue , it can also make it difficult to clean your teeth along the gum line.
+Because of this, you should visit your dentist more often to avoid dental problems.

-In case you are suffering from high blood pressure, yet you are looking to go through dental implantation, it is essential that you inform your dentist immediately.
-This way, the right anesthetics will be determined, since some options can be detrimental to hypertensive patients such as epinephrine that may result to arrhythmias and heart attack, to name a few.
+In case you are suffering from high blood pressure, yet are looking to go through dental implantation, you must inform your dentist immediately.
+In this way, the appropriate anesthetic is determined, as some options may be harmful to patients with high blood pressure.
+For example, epinephrine, can lead to heart arrhythmias and heart attacks, to name a few.

-As long as your high blood pressure is within your control, then there should be no problem when it comes to getting dental implants.
-Just make it a point to inform your dentist immediately of your existing condition and the medications you are taking, so he could provide the right treatment option that addresses your needs.
+Dental implants should not be a problem as long as your high blood pressure is under your control.
+Just make it a point to inform your dentist immediately of your existing condition and the medications you are taking.
+In this case he could provide the right treatment option that addresses your needs.